3lbits/systems-template/README.md

-# systems-template (change me)
+# change-me
-Template used to create repositories when adding new systems

-CHANGE ME
+Default README for new systems.
+Change this text.